Daniel-Arsenev/Formation-Chess/README.md

 2. Unzip the zip file to a folder

 ### Running it
-1. Open the project.godot file with godot
+1. Run the Chess.exe file
-2. Press the  button at the top left of the editor

 </br>